Kentucky general contractor license and insurance requirements

 How NEXT Insurance supports Kentucky general contractors

-NEXT offers the general contractor insurance you need to satisfy Kentucky licensing requirements and protect your business.
+NEXT offers the general contractor insurance you need to satisfy the state’s licensing requirements and protect your business.

-We make it easy to get self-employed general contractor insurance or general contractor business insurance coverage at affordable rates.
-We’ve helped thousands of business owners get insurance designed to meet their unique needs.
+We make it easy to get business insurance in Kentucky.
+Our affordable rates have helped thousands of business owners get insurance designed to meet their unique needs.

 Simply use our online services to compare options, apply for coverage and download a certificate of insurance in just minutes from any computer or mobile device.